jeffsong9/585Project/README.md

 ### Main Page
 ![Front Page](/Report/relp_main.PNG)
 Output of the initial search maybe modified using the widgets on the left column.
-Simply update a new search query or apply filter, and click `refresh`.
+Simply update a new search query or apply filters, and click `refresh`.
 If there is a specific business of interest, click the table.
 The location of the business will be highlighted and addtional information will be scraped from `yelp`.
 To view the detailed information, click on the `Reviews` or the `Images` tab.
 It may take a few seconds to load; Keep calm and wait for your potato.